Definition of Megaloblastic Anemia

 In case a folate deficiency stays untreated over a longer period of time, accelerated development of arteriosclerosis can be a consequence.
 The result of arteriosclerosis can be, at the worst, myocardial or brain infarction.

-In case of folate acid insufficiency during pregnancy, neural tube defects can be the result for the child during the embryonic phase.
+In the case of folate acid insufficiency during pregnancy, neural tube defects can be the result for the child during the embryonic phase.
 Also, osteoporosis is suspected to worsen when accompanied by a folate deficiency.

 Orotic aciduria (autosomal recessive disorder)